qiisziilbash/Simple_World_Simulation/description.md

 - an n*m matrix (borders of the matrix is blocked)
 - each cell can be empty, contain a food, or a food and an agent
 - each food has an amount that is a positive even integer number
-    - amount of each food is decreased by 2 if an agent is on it and hasn't reached their max strength
+    - amount of each food is decreased by 2 if an agent is on it and the agent hasn't reached their max strength

 ## Agents
 - have strength
     - strength is an integer number with default value and a maximum value
     - every day agents loose one strength
     - if agents have food they gain 2 extra strength every day
+    - agents die if their strength is 0

 - have power
     - power is a fixed integer number

+- have a max reproduction rate
+    - agents reproduction rate = max_reproduction_rate * current_strength / max_strength
+    - every day agents reproduce with their reproduction rate if they have at least one open neighbor cell

 ## Rules
 - agents take actions constantly unless they have food and no one is attacking